Angular-SPA-MEAN-CSharp-AspDotNet-MVC/CWR_int_count_frequency/README.md

-# The project, CWR_int_count_frequency, is used to solve the following questions.
-Also it can be executed in Visual Studio 2013 Ultimate version.
+# This repo is developed in Visual Studio 2013 Ultimate version.
+The quesion and brielf explanation are below:

 Question: